 Low pricing aims to generate momentum and competition.
 By listing at or slightly below the comparable sales range, the property attracts multiple buyers quickly.
 In an active market, competing buyers can drive the final sale price above the asking price.
 This strategy works best in suburbs where demand is strong and inventory is limited.

 Neither extreme serves most sellers well.
-The most reliable outcome comes from pricing at the top of a data-backed CMA range, with a clear understanding of why the property justifies that position over comparable sales.
+The most reliable outcome comes from setting the right asking price at the top of a data-backed CMA range, with a clear reason why your property earns that position over comparable sales.

 Market trends directly shape what your pricing strategy can achieve.
 In a rising market with low interest rates and high buyer demand, pricing at the top of your range is defensible and often successful.
 In a contracting market with rising rates and increasing inventory, the same price position may produce no viewings at all.